Mahesh Basnet (born 1975)

-Mahesh Basnet (महेश बस्नेत) is a Nepalese Communist politician.
-He is a member of the House of Representatives elected from Bhaktapur district in the election of the Federal Parliament held in 2017.
+Mahesh Basnet (महेश बस्नेत) is a Nepalese politician.
+He was a member of the House of Representatives elected from the Bhaktapur district from 2017 to 2022.
 He served as Minister of Industry under Prime Minister Sushil Koirala.
 He served as Chief of Youth Force Nepal in 2008 and is serving as Chairman of Youth Association Nepal since 2009.
 He contested the 2013 Nepalese Constituent Assembly election from Bhaktapur district constituency number 2.
-While serving as Minister of Industry, Basnet waived the loans provided to industrialists affected by earthquake.
+He constantly draws himself into controversy by spreading hate speech and racist comments.

 Family

 He was born on 16 January, D at G-4, Bhaktapur district to father Purna Bahadur Basnet and mother Ishwari Basnet.
-His autobiographical book Ma Mahesh was published in 2016, co-authored by Shikhar Ghimirey.

 Gen-Z protest

 During the 2025 Gen-Z protest in Nepal, the residence of Mahesh Basnet was among the ones vandalized and set on fire.
 He has mentioned that his dedication to the people hasn't been destroyed, and he and his party will rise again.

 The government formed after the Gen-Z protest had been monitoring his activities and planned to arrest him based on an complaint registered to CIB by Januka Pathak.
 The complaint said that Mahesh Basnet referred to Januka (Sobha) Pathak as "bear" (bhalu) which is a derogatory term in Nepali meaning whore.
 Mahesh Basnet has since warned the government against politics of retaliation.
 Court has asked for more proofs in the writ file by Januka (Sobha) Pathak.